 After graduation, I stopped working on cars briefly but kept teaching.
 I was taking auditions and trying to win a job.
 Playing the horn in an orchestra was the job that I wanted.
-When I realized after playing with my students during their lessons that my practice sessions were unenergetic, I went back to working on cars and I passed the horn students on to a friend.
+When I realized after playing with my students during their lessons that my practice sessions were unenergetic, I went back to working on cars, and I passed the horn students on to a friend.
 Thankfully, I didn’t spend too much longer working on cars.
 I moved to New York City and waited tables instead.
-This put me in the right city to study with the best players and with much-needed guidance on the excerpts, I started winning auditions.
+This put me in the proper city to study with the best players, and with much-needed guidance on the excerpts, I started winning auditions.

 Have Horn, Will Travel

 My first concert as principal horn in an orchestra was in Pensacola, Florida, and one of the most famous horn solos ever written was on the program.
 It had been on every audition I had taken so far.
 One taste of the thrill of performing this music and feeling like a living museum for Tchaikovsky, I was hooked on playing, and teaching was just one of the jobs I didn’t have to do anymore.
 Now I was free to say yes to more gigs as they arose, and I loved playing in a different city each weekend during the season.